-To understand what a network port is we first have to build a foundation, for that we’ll cover various networking concepts that will help you understand how communication between endpoints work in a network, that understanding will ultimately lead us to see the network ports in action.
+To understand what a network port is we first have to build a foundation, for that we’ll cover various networking concepts that will help you understand how communication between endpoints works in a network, that understanding will ultimately lead us to see the network ports in action.

 The network uses TCP/IP protocol suite, meaning that each device has a unique IP address.
-The server in the network serves multiple purposes: it’s a Windows Domain Controller, and it also serves as a FTP, Web, and application server for the local users to access resources.
+The server in the network serves multiple purposes: it’s a Windows Domain Controller, and it also serves as an FTP, Web, and application server for the local users to access resources.

 When hosts want to communicate with each other many interesting happen in the background, for the sake of this article we’ll ignore the ARP, IP, and DNS resolution process.
 Let’s just say that each host knows how to get to all other hosts in the network.
 As we are dealing with an IP network each host has a unique IP address that identifies it.